-Once you’ve connected to your VPN, you can “spoof” your location to appear in the UK, granting you access to BBC iPlayer.
-This means you have the choice to live stream Peaky Blinders, or stream it using the catch up service within 28 days.
+If you connected to a VPN server in the UK – you would appear to be in the UK – which would grant you access to BBC iPlayer.
+This means that you would have the choice to live stream Peaky Blinders, or stream it using the catch-up service within 28 days.

 For a more in-depth guide to setting up your VPN to access iPlayer, read on.